tier2tickets/Knowledge-Base/content/general/bestpractices.md

 #### When a technician is on-site

-Have an on-site tech take a minute to walk each person through submitting a ticket and explain to your end users that doing this small action gives them the power to help resolve their problems faster.
+Have an on-site tech take a minute to walk each person through submitting a ticket and explain to your customers that doing this small action gives them the power to help resolve their problems faster.

 ### ii.
 Planned Meetings/Training/Lunch and Learns